dotintent/FlutterBleLib/README.md

 ## ATTENTION

 Thank you for your interest in the FlutterBle Library.
-Unfortunately this repository is not maintained anymore as we are focusing on developing native iOS (RxBluetootkKit) and Android (RxAndroidBle) libraries.
+This repository was not maintained for some time as we were focusing on developing native [iOS (RxBluetootkKit)](https://github.com/Polidea/RxBluetoothKit), [Android (RxAndroidBle)](https://github.com/Polidea/RxAndroidBle) and [React Native (react-native-ble-plx)](https://github.com/Polidea/react-native-ble-plx) libraries.
+We plan to bring this library back to shape.
 Stay tuned!

 # FlutterBle Library